What is the Brock International Prize in Education?

 The prize itself is awarded each year at a public ceremony during the Brock Prize Symposium and consists of $40,000, a vellum certificate, and a bust of Sequoyah.

-The 2019 Brock Prize Deliberation will take place in October of 2018, at which time the jurors will select the 2019 Brock Prize Laureate.
+The 2019 Brock Prize Symposium will take place in Spring 2019, and will feature 2019 Brock Prize Laureate, Jeff Duncan-Andrade.